Issue # 138 April, May, June 2025

 The raffle will feature prizes of $500, $300, $100 and several smaller prizes.

-The concession stand is nearly complete, with the exception of the outside landscaping.
+The concession stand is nearly complete with the exception finishing outside landscaping.
 We are still short of funds to complete these final projects.
 Donations can be sent to the Brandon Area Community Club, P.O.
 Box 163, Brandon, Iowa.
 52210

-The BACC and the City of Brandon thank each and every donor that has contributed to this fund.
+The BACC and the City of Brandon thank each and every donor who has contributed to this fund.

 We are proud of our community and the support we receive on these improvement projects.